FTC Charges Michigan Company in $213 Million Pyramid Scheme

 The settlement is related to a lawsuit filed by the FTC against Michigan-based Financial Education Services (FES) in the U.S. District Court for the Eastern District of Michigan in 2022, which issued a temporary restraining order.

 FES also operated a pyramid scheme in which customers were encouraged to sell company services to other people.
-The business is estimated to have made over $213 million through these fraudulent practices.
+The business is estimated to have made more than $213 million through these fraudulent practices.

 On Aug.
-5, FTC announced that FES agreed to settle the lawsuit by paying more than $12 million to the agency that will be used to offer refunds to affected customers.
-The company agreed to end its pyramid scheme marketing and practices, which the FTC said violated the Credit Repair Organizations Act.
+5, the FTC announced that FES agreed to settle the lawsuit by paying more than $12 million to the agency, which will be used to offer refunds to affected customers.
+The company agreed to end its pyramid-scheme marketing and practices, which the FTC said violated the Credit Repair Organizations Act.

 The firm is also required to put in place a compliance monitoring system to ensure that neither its employees nor contractors violate the terms of the settlement.

-“FES and its owners, operators, and associated companies deceived consumers about their credit repair products and charged them upfront for the service,” the FTC said.
+“FES and its owners, operators, and associated companies deceived consumers about their credit repair products and charged them upfront for the service,” the FTC stated.

-“In addition, the pyramid scheme made overinflated income claims that consumers could make tens of thousands of dollars recruiting others into FES.”
+“In addition, the pyramid scheme made overinflated income claims that consumers could make tens of thousands of dollars recruiting others into FES,” the agency stated.

-Recruiters of the pyramid scheme made “outlandish” income claims that people could earn $1,000 per week, FTC said.
+Recruiters of the pyramid scheme made “outlandish” income claims that people could earn $1,000 per week, according to the FTC.

-To join the scheme, customers had to pay hundreds of dollars and remain subscribed to the “bogus credit repair services” every month even if they did not need them.
+To join the scheme, customers had to pay hundreds of dollars and remain subscribed to the “bogus credit repair services” every month, even if they did not need them, the agency stated.

-This business structure is a pyramid scheme in which compensation to members increases based on the number of new members they recruit, the agency stated.
-“Few, if any, consumers make the income promised, and many consumers lose money as agents.”
+This business structure is a pyramid scheme in which compensation to members increases based on the number of new members they recruit, according to the FTC.

 Crackdown on Pyramid Schemes

 Authorities have cracked down on several other pyramid schemes.
-In July last year, the Texas Office of the Attorney General secured a $10.76 million judgment against a couple from North Texas who cheated millions of dollars from people during the COVID-19 pandemic.
+In July 2023, the Texas Office of the Attorney General secured a $10.76 million judgment against a couple from North Texas who cheated people out of millions of dollars during the COVID-19 pandemic.

 Those who wished to leave the organization were promised full refunds under the condition that they concealed the truth about the business on the internet.

-The defendants claimed their business was legitimate and that members who joined the program could make between $5,000 and $10,000 within 10-14 days after joining even if they had no prior skills or experience.
+The defendants claimed that their business was legitimate and that members who joined the program could make from $5,000 to $10,000 within 10 to 14 days after joining, even if they had no prior skills or experience.

-“The vast majority of people who joined 8FDL never made any money,” said a press release from the U.S. Department of Justice.
+“The vast majority of people who joined 8FDL never made any money,” the Department of Justice said in a statement.

-The FTC warns that pyramid schemes can look like multi-level marketing (MLM) businesses and often do sell products.
+The FTC warns that pyramid schemes can look like multilevel marketing businesses and often do sell products.
 Promoters usually entice people to join by talking about how much money can be made.

 “Pyramid schemes are set up to encourage everyone to keep recruiting people to keep a constant stream of new distributors—and their money—flowing into the business.”